DZRH-TV: Proposed plan of revival on digital television

 In February 2024, MBC Media Group revealed plans to revive the station, this time on Digital Terrestrial Television, as the company ventures into multimedia.
 It became initially available in Visayas Region (Bacolod, Iloilo, Cebu only) under Test Broadcast phase.
-It platform has yet to start digital TV operations in Mega Manila and nearby provinces.
+It has yet to start digital TV operations in Mega Manila and nearby provinces after it obtained a provisional authority from the NTC.